geeknerd/geeknerd.github.io/_posts/2017-10-26-mint-setup.md

 ***UPDATE***

-After upgrading the kernel from 4.8 to 4.10, the magic of mouveau on Linux Mint doesn't hold anymore.
-Therefore, I assume the problem is not with Ubuntu itself but with kernels newer than 4.8.
+After upgrading the kernel from 4.8 to 4.10, the magic of nouveau on Linux Mint doesn't hold anymore.:flushed: Therefore, I assume the problem is not with Ubuntu itself but with kernels newer than 4.8.
 Anyway, just go through the NVIDIA driver installation again should solve the problem.

 #### Install Network Adapter RTL8822be Driver
 [Update Kernel If Necessory]({{site.url}}{% post_url 2017-10-22-ubuntu-setup %}), kernel 4.13 yields compilation errors so use 4.10 or blew for now.
 Then: